 Go early!
 Whichever day you choose to go, go early!
 We recommend our guests leave by 5:00 a.m.
 You don’t want to be sitting in your car waiting to get into a parking lot or in line at the gate.
 Go early, watch the event as it happens, take a break to get coffee or a breakfast burrito.
 All of the food vendors open very early.

-How to get to the Balloon Fiesta
+Albuquerque Balloon Fiesta survival tips–how to get to the Balloon Fiesta

 Take Park & Ride.
 Park & Ride goes from several locations around Albuquerque to Balloon Fiesta Park.
 A Park & Ride ticket gets you the bus ride to Balloon Fiesta Park, admission, and the bus ride back.
 The bus drops you off right at the gates to the park.
 You can buy tickets online up to 6 hours before the event you want to attend.
 Buses have priority lanes and will zip by all the cars waiting to get in!

 Monday through Wednesday the Park & Ride does not operate.
 Just remember to go early.
+We can show you an easy, alternate way to get to Balloon Fiesta Park with much less traffic.

 What to take to the Balloon Fiesta